11bus11/lizard-spock-extension/README.md

  - The game shows how many points each player has and what choice each player made each round.
 It also shows who got the point.

 ### Device testing
+The game has been tested on multiple devices using the mozilla dev tools.
+These are the devices:
+- iPhone SE (2:nd generation)
+- iPhone 11 (Pro + Pro Max)
+- iPhone 13 (Pro Max + Mini)
+- Samsung Galaxy Note 10
+- Samsung Galaxy S10/S10+
+- Samsung Galaxy S20
+- iPad

+The game was also tested (natively) on these devices:
+- iPhone SE (2:nd generation)
+- Samsung Galaxy S9
+- iPad
+- ACER Aspire 5 15 inch (laptop)
+- Desktop computer (Windows 10)

 ### Browser testing
 The game was tested on these browsers: